• ECTS

 Knowledge control

-The control of knowledge is done on the basis of an exam and a continuous control.
-The continuous assessment is calculated on the average of the course reports/DD, TD/TP reports and an exam-type paper.
+Assessment is based on an examination and continuous assessment.
+Continuous assessment is based on the average of course reports/DDs, TD/TP reports and an exam-type paper.

 Read more